turboMaCk/turboMaCk.github.io/posts/2016-12-07-hybrid-types-in-typescript.md

 For purpose of this tutorial I've picked one smaller part rather than whole chart.
 D3 itself comes with component called [d3.svg.axis](https://github.com/d3/d3/blob/master/API.md#axes-d3-axis).
 However sometimes it doesn't fit your needs so you'll need to implement your own solution.
-Lets say we want to implement custom axis which will create ticks based on data we have so for each data-point will have tick on axis.
+Lets say we want to implement custom axis which will create ticks based on data we have so for each data-point it will create a tick on axis.
-This is how we want to our new component:
+This is how we want to use our new component:

 ```javascript
 const axis = exactAxis()